 - 3600 for 1 hour

-As far as we have tested 1 hour for HTML & XML and 1 month for other files work fine for Google PageSpeed.
+As far as I have tested 1 hour for HTML & XML and 1 month for other files work fine for Google PageSpeed.

 Check Back in Google PageSpeed Insights